-- Use excellent quality dried pasta.
+- Start with excellent quality dried pasta.
 If you happen to splurge on some pricey artisan pasta — great!
 You’re gonna take this recipe to the next level.
-Delverde dried pasta is a good and affordable option.
-Any pasta you can find that’s extruded through bronze dies will be a winner.
+Authentic Italian dried pasta is a good and affordable option.
+Tip: Any pasta you can find that’s extruded through bronze dies will be a winner.

 - Cacio e pepe is a simple dish based on just a few essential ingredients — the pasta, cheese and black pepper.
 So do yourself a favor and seek out whole Tellicherry peppercorns.
 They really taste and smell better than regular peppercorns.
 If you don’t believe me, try putting them side by side and taking a whiff.

-- And as for the cheese, definitely buy chunks of real Italian pecorino and parmesan and grate them yourself.
+- As for the cheese, definitely buy chunks of Italian pecorino and Parmesan and grate them yourself.
 I like a blend of cheeses, but using just one will still taste great.

 - I associate creamy lemon pasta with spring and green things, so I threw in some frozen sweet peas (happily available all year long).